 1. Try not to overdo it

-You need to remember that infants and toddlers will not have the patience for very long road trips that you might plan.
-An ideal road trip with toddlers will be really short ones.
+It would be best to remember that infants and toddlers will not have the patience for very long road trips that you might plan.
+An ideal road trip with toddlers will be of shorter distance and time.
 Once your kids grow, their attention span expands, and they will be able to sit in the car for an extended time and remain engaged in their activities.
 If you have to travel long-distance, you must schedule a daytime drive during their nap time.

 2. Be an Extra Cautious Driver